klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 While GitHub's main purpose is to host repositories, it has allowed coding to become a more social and fun experience.

 ## 1. Create an account on GitHub

+> If you already have an account on a alternative of GitHub such as Bitbucket or GitLab, you can use that service instead of GitHub.

 Go to [GitHub](https://github.com/) and create yourself a free account.
 Make sure to remember your account information since you will it during the complete remainder of the course.

-## 2. Create a new repository on GitHub
+## 2. Create a remote repository
 Repositories are a core concept of version control (and thus Git).
 Simply put, it is a place where the history of your work is stored.

-1. Login on GitHub with your newly created account and create a new repository.
+1. Login on GitHub/GitLab/... with your account and create a new repository.
 2. Name it `switchfully-version-control-git`.
 3. Keep the default options.
-4. Finalize the creation, you will receive a new screen.
+4. Finalize the creation
-5. Keep this screen open, since you will need the information in the *'Quick setup'* section for the next lab.

 # INITIALIZE YOUR LOCAL GIT REPOSITORY